Joaquin Wilde: Latino World Order (2023–present)

 On the March 10 episode of SmackDown, Wilde alongside the rest of Legado Del Fantasma helped Rey Mysterio against The Judgment Day, turning face in the process.
 On the March 31 episode of SmackDown, Rey reformed the Latino World Order and invited Legado Del Fantasma to join as a token of appreciation for aiding him in his fight against his son, Dominik, and The Judgement Day.
 On the November 10 episode of SmackDown, Escobar defected from LWO and removed Vega, Wilde and Del Toro from Legado del Fantasma the following week.
 On the December 1 episode of SmackDown, Wilde wrestled his first main roster singles match against Escobar but was defeated.
 Wilde and Del Toro participated in the 2024 Dusty Rhodes Tag Team Classic tournament, defeating Chase University's Duke Hudson and Riley Osborne on the January 16, 2024 episode of NXT but lost to Carmelo Hayes and Trick Williams in the semifinals two weeks later.
 At Night 2 of the 2024 WWE Draft, LWO were drafted to the Raw brand.

-On June 2, 2025 taping of WWE Speed, Wilde was knocked out during a match causing him to be pulled from the six-man tag match at Worlds Collide.
+On June 2, 2025 taping of WWE Speed, Wilde was knocked out during a match causing him to be pulled from the six-man tag match at the WWE and AAA event Worlds Collide.

 Personal life

 Paris is of Filipino descent, being raised by a single mother who emigrated from the Philippines.
 He went to high school at Oak Glen High School in New Cumberland, West Virginia and attended West Virginia University, where he majored in journalism.
 Paris was featured in the documentary Slammed: Inside Indie Wrestling.
 Paris says he has started suffering medical issues and wrestling-related injuries since turning 30.
 The first of these was in September 2016, when he broke his wrist in a match he wrestled for free in Chicago, Illinois which required a permanent screw to be implanted to fix.

 In May 2013, he started a GiveForward campaign to raise money to help pay to remove a benign tumor in his bladder, which had been discovered during an emergency appendectomy.
 On April 5, 2017, Paris suffered a second "colon-related health scare" after a 450° splash from Laredo Kid during a match for The Crash in Mexico City caused a ruptured colon and internal bleeding, forcing him into emergency surgery.
-Doctors gave him a 20% chance of having use a colostomy bag for the rest of his life.
+Doctors gave him a 20% chance of having to use a colostomy bag for the rest of his life.
 The surgery was successful and he returned to the ring two months later at an International Wrestling Cartel show, losing to Adam Cole.
 This injury resulted in thousands of dollars of debt related to hospital bills and an estimated $10,000 in lost revenue from missed bookings.

 Since 2017, Paris has been in a relationship with Rebecca Schott.
 They got married in October 2019.
 Their first child, a daughter, was born in 2021.

 Other media

-Paris, as Joaquin Wilde, has appeared in WWE SuperCard WWE 2K22, WWE 2K23 and WWE 2K24 as a playable character.
+Paris, as Joaquin Wilde, has appeared in WWE SuperCard WWE 2K22, WWE 2K23 and WWE 2K24, WWE 2K25 and WWE 2K26 as a playable character.